-- ^{12.9.} The Head of school/Executive Headteacher will seek advice from the LADO within 24 hours of the alleged incident.
-No member of staff or the Trust HR Team will undertake further investigations before receiving advice from the LADO. - ^{12.10.} Where Heads of School are unsure how to respond, for example if the school is unsure if a concern meets the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service - ^{12.11.} The Howard Academy Trust has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
-The DBS will consider whether to bar the person. - ^{12.12.} If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.
+- The Principals will seek advice from their Line Manager.
+They will then then contact the LADO within 24 hours of the alleged incident.
+No member of staff or the Trust HR Team will undertake further investigations before receiving advice from the LADO. - Where Principals are unsure how to respond, for example if the school is unsure if a concern meets the harm 'thresholds', advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service - The Howard Academy Trust has a legal duty to refer to the Disclosure and Barring Service anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+The DBS will consider whether to bar the person. - If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR.

-13. Concerns that do not meet the 'harms threshold'
+22. Concerns that do not meet the 'harms threshold'

-- ^{13.1.} The Howard Academy Trust has policies and processes in place to deal with low-level concerns and allegations that don't meet the 'harm threshold'.
+- The Howard Academy Trust has policies and processes in place to deal with low-level concerns and allegations that don't meet the 'harm threshold'.
 We have a clear reporting procedures for children, parents and other people to report concerns or complaints, including abusive or poor practice.
 We also acknowledge that low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
-Procedures in place for confidentially sharing, recording and handling of low-level concerns - ^{13.2.} A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - ^{13.3.} Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - ^{13.4.} Where low-level concerns are reported, the Head of School should share or liaise with the LADO enquiries officer via
+Procedures in place for confidentially sharing, recording and handling of low-level concerns - A low-level concern is any concern (no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt') that a member of staff has acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the allegations threshold or is not considered serious enough to refer to the local authority designated officer (LADO). - Low-level concerns can exist on a wide spectrum, from the inadvertent and thoughtless, through to behaviour which is intended to enable abuse. - Where low-level concerns are reported, the Princiapl should share with their Line Manager and will then liaise with the LADO enquiries officer via - The local LADO policy states that all allegations, including low level are considered with the LADO, please communicate and engage with the LADO in relation to all low-level concerns. - The Howard Academy Trust staff code of conduct explains what a low-level concern is and the importance of sharing concerns.